tomwanzek/d3-v4-definitelytyped/README.md

 The [Module-Level Status](#module-level-status) section provides a quick glance at the modules, which do not yet have a complete initial definition with tests.

 For each of these modules there is one issue for the definition and one for the related tests.
 Should you wish to contribute by writing a definition that is flagged as not yet started, please check the related issue for a current status.
-The issue is also mapped to a milestone to give a sence of prioritization.
+The issue is also mapped to a milestone to give a sense of prioritization.

 The **Standard Bundle Module (TypeScript 2)** milestone takes priority over the **Optional Scope Modules** milestone.